Skip to content

 Circular Procurement for Local Government

-• Local governments have an opportunity to embed circular economy principles into their procurement practices, supporting markets for circular products and services and accelerating their sustainability and net zero goals.
+• Local governments are well placed to embed circular economy principles into procurement, helping to build markets for circular products and services.

-• Councils want to support local businesses.
+• Councils are eager to support local suppliers and strengthen local economies.

 Other projects